Navigation

 Under data protection law, individuals have rights of access, correction, restriction or to object to processing as well as the right to erasure, to be forgotten and to withdraw from processing of their information.
 UKCCS participants have limited rights in these regards however; this is because we are unable to identify individuals as the personal information we hold is not sufficient for us to do so.

 You can opt out of having your health records being used for research; the NHS will only use your personal data for your own healthcare purposes.
-If you are certain you do not wish data from your health records to be used by research studies including the UKCCS, you may find information about the national data opt-out helpful if you live in England, which can be found at www.nhs.uk/your-nhs-data-matters/.
+If you are certain you do not wish data from your health records to be used by research studies including the UKCCS, you may find the following information helpful:

 How to complain